kgotsosm/kgotsosm/README.md

 - 🌱 I’m currently learning **how to integrate data into my projects to gain meaningful insights.**

-I enjoy learning new techniques by completing projects and challenging myself to do things that grow my knowledge and understading of software and what it can do for us.
+I enjoy learning new technologies by completing projects and challenging myself to do things that grow my knowledge and understading of software and what it can do for us.
+My projects can all be found here and more are added as they are being developed.

 - 📫 How to reach me: **kgotsom@protonmail.com**